DuNguyenSCF/STDASeg/README.md

 ├── Validset (images and masks for validation)
 │   ├── crack_images
 │   ├── crack_masks
-├── val_data.txt (list of cropped target images for validation)
+├── val_data.txt (list of cropped images for validation)
 ```
 ## Acknowledgment
 STDASeg is based on following repos.
 We thanks for their great works:<br/>